swelly127/weebly-jr/README.md

 Welcome to my source code!

 This project is made with <a href="http://flask.pocoo.org/docs/0.10/tutorial/">Flask</a> and MongoDB.
 It is hosted on Heroku and includes a few logging and notification plugins as well.
+The dependencies listed in README.md include all pip dependencies installed on my computer (generated with pip freeze > requirements.txt) and not all are used in this project.

 The content is stored in a nested array in the pages collection, and users are stored in the sessions collection.
 I've only stored the access_token (from google or fb), the user_id, and the generated weebly_token, which is a random selection of characters from the user's access_token.